 Cons: Not much to complain about.

-Verdict: These classic style hammers will hit hard and drive nails home as you’d expect.
+Verdict: This classic-style hammer hits hard and drives nails home as you’d expect.

 Estwing Big Blue 25 oz.

-This metal handled Estwing hammer is probably the most identifiable out of our test.
-Time and time again I have seen these hammers beat to heck with faces that are worn smooth from use.
-Unlike wood handled hammers, these metal handled Estwing tools have the distinction of being nearly indestructible.
+This metal-handled Estwing hammer is probably the most identifiable out of our test.
+Time and time again I have seen these hammers beat to heck with faces worn smooth from use.
+Unlike wood-handled hammers, these metal Estwing tools have the distinction of being nearly indestructible.
 Perhaps that’s what makes them great for pulling nails and heavy-duty prying in addition to their nail-driving abilities.

 While this hammer was the heaviest in our test, it still displayed good balance.
-The USA-made Estwing line of metal handled hammers are also in my top four hammers simply because of their durability and balance.
+The USA-made Estwing line of metal-handled hammers sits in my top four hammers list simply because of their durability and balance.

 Pros: One piece handle and head, Reasonable price, Nice finish.